A lower bound on dark matter mass: Summary Discussion

+Post-inflationary production of light scalars \cite{McQuinn,Gorghetto_gw}, vectors \cite{Agrawal:2018vin,Co:2018lka,Dror:2018pdh,Bastero-Gil:2018uel,Long:2019lwl,Co:2021rhi}, etc. naturally leads to a combination of white-noise and a free-streaming cutoff.
+We have used the absence of these effects in the observational data to provide a relatively model independent and conservative lower bound on the mass of dark matter particles.
+Of course, observing such features in future data would be a valuable hint regarding the nature of dark matter.

-Our lower bound is expected to hold beyond the scalar field example considered here, and to be weakly sensitive to the details of the field power spectrum.
-An isocurvature white noise spectrum in the density at sufficiently small wavenumbers follows when the momentum integrals that defines $P_\delta$ is dominated in the UV.
+The generality of our bound arises from the following.
+An isocurvature white noise spectrum in the dark matter density at sufficiently small wavenumbers follows when the momentum integral that defines $P_\delta$ is dominated by field modes on subhorizon scales.
 This is natural for a causal production mechanism with finite correlation length.
 Free-streaming follows from the assumption that dark matter is non-interacting (apart from gravity).
-The free streaming scale depends on the mass of the particle, but is also linked to the field momentum $k_*$ that dominates $\rho$.
-The ratio $k_{\rm nl}/ k_*$, which we took to be $\O(1)$, does depend on the shape of the field power spectrum.
-However, while by introducing multiple scales in $P_\vphi(t,k)$, the ratio can easily be made much less than $1$, thereby strengthening our bound, it appears not to ever become much larger than $1$.
+The free streaming scale depends on the mass of the particle, and is also linked to the field momentum $k_*$ that dominates the dark matter density.
+Our lower bound is only weakly sensitive to the details of the dark matter field power spectrum.
+While in some cases, the free streaming scale may also be sensitive to momenta higher than $k_*$, that would only make our bound stronger.

-Clearly, our arguments have to be revisited if the field fluctuations originate during inflation or a preinflation phase.
-Then, the long distance correlations can qualitatively change the nature of isocurvature perturbations, as in the case of an axion that is misaligned during inflation.\footnote{We note that white noise isocurvature spectra, and the related phenomenology can also arise in inflationary DM production scenarios.
-See for example, \cite{Graham:2015rva}, for vector dark matter production.
-However, typically the dark matter mass in such cases is not ultra-light, so our bound is superfluous.} However, for ultralight scalars \cite{McQuinn,Gorghetto_gw}, vectors \cite{Agrawal:2018vin,Co:2018lka,Dror:2018pdh,Bastero-Gil:2018uel,Long:2019lwl,Co:2021rhi}, etc. produced after inflation, the combination of white-noise correlated with a free-streaming cutoff is a distinct feature.
-Here we used it to obtain a constraint, but, of course, observing such a feature would be a valuable hint regarding the nature of dark matter.
+Although we have assumed post-inflationary production of dark matter, our bound also applies to many scenarios where the dark matter field is produced even during inflation.
+More generally, our bound is applicable when the density of dark matter is dominated by subhorizon field modes at late times, regardless of whether DM is produced during or after inflation.
+For example, the inflationary vector DM production scenario of \cite{Graham:2015rva} falls under the purview of our framework, so do \cite{Redi:2022llj,Harigaya:2022pjd} because they lead to subhorizon field modes dominating the energy density at late times \footnote{However, in some of these cases the abundance constraints are stronger than those from free-streaming and white noise}.
+Our bound is {\it not applicable} when the zero mode of the field dominates the energy density at late times --- the case for axions produced via PQ breaking {\it before} inflation.